michelleconville/bakery-lane/README.md

 ## Technologies used
 **Languages used**

-*   HTML
-The structure of the Website was developed using HTML as the main language.
+*   HTML - The structure of the Website was developed using HTML as the main language.
-*   CSS
-The website was styled using custom CSS in an external file.
+*   CSS - The website was styled using custom CSS in an external file.

 **Programs used**
-*   GitHub
-Source code is hosted on GitHub and delpoyed using Git Pages.
+*   GitHub - Source code is hosted on GitHub and deployed using Git Pages.
-*   Gitpod
-Used to commit and push code during the development of the website
+*   Gitpod - Used to commit and push code during the development of the website
-*   Font Awesome
-Icons were obtained from [Font Awesome](https://fontawesome.com/) and used for logo image and the Social media icons in the footer.
+*   Font Awesome - Icons were obtained from [Font Awesome](https://fontawesome.com/) and used for logo image and the social media icons in the footer.
-*   Photoshop
-Images used throughout the website were modified using Adobe Photoshop
+*   Photoshop - Images used throughout the website were modified using Adobe Photoshop
-*   Favicon.io
-THe favicon files were created at https://favicon.io/favicon-converter/
+*   Favicon.io - The favicon files were created at https://favicon.io/favicon-converter/
-*   Balsamiq
-Wireframes were created using Balsamiq
+*   Balsamiq - Wireframes were created using Balsamiq
-*   Techsini.com
-Used to generate the website mockups
+*   Techsini.com - Used to generate the website mock-ups

 ## Credits